-The Director of the Chorus, Heide Lang, and Accompanist, Natalie Artemas-Polak, are both accomplished music educators.
-Together, they have helped create a world-class chorus in Halton Region.
+The Director of the Chorus, Heide Lang, and Accompanist, Natalie Artemus-Polak, are both accomplished music educators.
+Together, they have helped create a world-class Chorus in Halton Region.

 For information or to join the Halton Regional Police Service Chorus, contact: